Skip to Main Content

 spider webs

-Clean Out Their Bug Dwellings
+2. Clean Out Their Bug Dwellings

 Cleaning out spider webs and other nasty corners where bugs are known to creep and crawl.
 You can also lay bug traps in areas where you see them pop up.
-By removing their safe space, they’ll have to rebuild and potentially move on after enough times of cleaning.
+By removing their safe space, they’ll have to rebuild and potentially move on after enough cleaning.
 This can discourage them from laying eggs or building colonies.

 dehumidifier in the basement

-Have a Dehumidifier Installed
+3. Install a Dehumidifier

 Do dehumidifiers keep bugs away?
 Over time, yes.
 They won’t do what pest control can do, but they for sure make your basement a reasonably dry environment that pests have no business in.
 Pests thrive in areas with heavy condensation and high humidity.
-A dehumidifier works to regulate the humidity levels in your basement, improving not only the quality of air in your home, but your experience with pests.

-Interior Drainage Systems and Sump Pump
+4. Interior Drainage Systems and Sump Pump

 essential oils

-Use Aromas That Deter Basement Bugs
+5. Use Aromas That Deter Basement Bugs

 It’s worth noting that using scents to deter bugs will not solve your problem.
 But it can enliven your basement while also creating a less welcoming environment for pests.
-Bugs will go where the smells are dingy and moist.
-Scents like lavender, peppermint, tea tree, or eucalyptus can repel bugs like spiders, roaches, mosquitos, and more.

 basement with vapor barrier

-Wall Vapor Barriers
+6. Wall Vapor Barriers

-Vapor barriers are another method of controlling the moisture levels in your basement.
 With a vapor barrier, you may see a noticeable difference in the amount of condensation in your basement—or lack thereof.
-Vapor barriers create an inhospitable environment for bugs, since they create a clean and dry appearance on the walls.
+Vapor barriers create an inhospitable environment for bugs since they create a clean and dry appearance on the walls.

-Bugs may rule your basement now—but by taking the right steps to waterproof, you’ll soon be king of the castle.
-At Foundation Recovery Systems, we can pinpoint the source of your bug-attracting moisture issues, and stop it at the source.
-Our trained professionals will inspect your home completely free of charge, then explain exactly what’s going on.
+At Foundation Recovery Systems, we pinpoint the source of your bug-attracting moisture issues and stop it at the source.
+Our trained professionals will inspect your home completely free of charge, and then explain exactly what’s going on.
 Then, we’ll provide you with a free, no-obligation quote for repairs.

-Waiting and trying DIY-tricks on your basement bugs will only hold you over for so long.
+Waiting and trying DIY tricks on your basement bugs will only hold you over for so long.
 Play the long game, and opt for basement waterproofing for a bug-free basement, today.

 FRS service area

-Central Illinois Location
+Central Illinois

-Des Moines Location
+Des Moines

 2401 SE Creekview Dr.